Spicy Shredded Zucchini with Anchovies

 As a reformed squash hater, it still amazes me how excited I get about zucchini and other kinds of summer squash.
-I’ve been so antsy for them to show up in our CSA box and last week they finally arrived!
+Shredding zucchini is kind of cliche, but I think it’s the simplicity of this recipe that makes it so great.

 I’m still reeling at how great that recipe was.
 Know what I did with the leftover curry paste?
 I sauteed a dab with a giant handful of spinach.
 Then put it over a fried egg.
 For breakfast. *swoon*